wirewright/wirewright/README.md

 Wirewright explores the idea of having entire *worlds* as first-class objects.
 With Wirewright, you can create worlds, and pass them around.
 You can then build higher-order worlds from a bunch of smaller worlds, each acting as an agent.
 You can have worlds creating and populating worlds.
 You can have worlds interacting with other worlds through something Wirewright calls *entanglement*.

 See [the wiki](https://github.com/wirewright/wirewright/wiki/First%E2%80%90class-worlds) to read more about Wirewright.
-I don't want to scare people off a wall of text.
+I don't want to scare people off with a wall of text.

 ## Gallery